anamikajha/DataAnalysisUsingPython/Final/readme.md

 ![alt tag](https://github.com/anamikajha/DataAnalysisUsingPython/blob/master/Final/Analysis/Analysis_3_ExtraFiles/categories%20of%20questions.png)

+The total count of questions belonging in each category is then saves as an ouput csv file.

 #### `Analysis 4 : Count of questions belonging to trending category`
 Of all the questions that were asked in 2016 we want to know how many questions were asked based on the trending topics.
 A list of all the questions were created (Adding both questions from non duplicate set and adding only one question from duplicate set of questions).A new list of all the trending words in 2017 were created.